sparkflows/sparkflows-docs/docs/authentication/sso/saml-onelogin-setup.rst

-OneLogin setup
+SAML OneLogin setup
 ==============

-Below are steps to setup OneLogin
+Below are steps to setup SAML OneLogin

 1. Create an account at one Login
 2. SignIn into oneLogin